remotesynth/remotesynthesis-blog/src/pages/blog/the-price-of-developer-tools.md

 Which brings us to the current debate about React.
 I won't rehash the debate, since I'm not here to argue over the pros and cons of React or other front-end frameworks.
 Suffice it to say, the debate has gotten pretty intense and, at times, has seemed pretty personal.

-This brought back paralells from my own career journey and some lessons that I learned in the aftermath.
+This brought back parallels from my own career journey and some lessons that I learned in the aftermath.

 ## The Rise and Fall of Flash and Flex